quasimatic/quasimatic.github.io/content/glance/webdriver.md

 10. now for another item:

     ```
-    .set("What needs to be done?", "2. test this too")
+    .set("What needs to be done?", "Buy eggs")
     ```

 11. Press enter to insert the task: